Household Hazardous Waste Collection Day August 28th 9am-noon

-Household Hazardous Waste Collection Day is held once every year in May.
-The event is held at the Clean Harbors Facility located at 2150 N. 470 East in Tooele.
+Household Hazardous Waste Collection Day will be held on Saturday August 28th from 9am-noon.
+The event will be held at the Clean Harbors Facility located at 2150 N. 470 East in Tooele.
+At this time we have not yet secured a business to accept electronic waste, please check back closer to the event date for more information.
 If you missed this years event please see below for other options to dispose of your household hazardous waste.
+For questions call 435-277-2440 or email firstname.lastname@example.org.

 What to bring: